-7. Consistent with past practice, plant owners will continue to test on a monthly basis their standby diesel generators, black start gas turbines and UPS/battery back up systems.
-If any of these critical systems are found to be non-operational or otherwise unavailable, the plant owner will notify Consolidated Edison and the ISO within 36 hours and provide a schedule for their repair and return to service.
+7. Generators will test on a monthly basis their standby diesel generators, black start gas turbines and UPS/battery back up systems.
+If any of these critical systems are found to be non-operational or otherwise unavailable, the Generator will notify Consolidated Edison and the ISO within 36 hours and provide a schedule for their repair and return to service.

-Steam Turbine Facility Testing Requirements
+IV.
+Steam Turbine Unit Testing Requirements

-1. A qualifying test of a steam turbine must be conducted while the unit is in a hot condition, i.e., the unit must be on line and firm to the system prior to the test.
-The plant owner, the ISO and Consolidated Edison shall agree on a schedule for this test.
+1. A qualifying Black Start Capability Test of a steam turbine unit must be conducted while the unit is in a hot condition, i.e., the unit must be on line and firm to the system prior to the test.
+The Generator, the ISO, and Consolidated Edison shall agree on a schedule for this test.
 The agreed upon test date shall be deemed firm as of 48 hours prior to the scheduled beginning of the test.
-A firm test may not be called off or deferred except (1) by the ISO, for system or local reliability reasons; or (2) if the unit is unable to be in hot condition because it was not selected by the ISO to run on the day prior to the test.
-As is the case for any ISO-approved outage, the plant owner shall not offer the unit into the Day Ahead Market for operation during the test the day, and such non-offering into the market shall be deemed not to diminish the unit’s availability.
+A firm test may not be called off or deferred except (1) by the ISO, for system or local reliability reasons; or (2) if the unit is unable to be in hot condition because it was not selected by the ISO to run the day prior to the test.
+As is the case for any ISO-approved outage, the Generator shall not offer the unit into the Day -Ahead Market for operation during the test day, and such non-offering into the market shall be deemed not to diminish the unit’s availability.

-2. The steam unit will be required to start up using energy and voltage control from a gas turbine-generator to energize its internal light & power bus, and be ready to synchronize to an energized transmission system when directed by the Consolidated Edison System Operator.
+2. The steam turbine unit will be required to start up using energy and voltage control from a gas turbine unit to energize its internal light & power bus, and be ready to synchronize to an energized transmission system when directed by the Consolidated Edison System Operator.

-3. A test shall be considered successful if, after isolation from the Consolidated Edison transmission system, the hot steam unit is synchronized to the transmission system in no more than 6 hours after the completion of the isolation and is firm to the system and operating at minimum load in no more than 8 hours after the completion of the isolation.
+3. A Black Start Capability Test shall be considered successful if, after isolation from the Consolidated Edison transmission system, the hot steam turbine unit is synchronized to the transmission system in no more than 6 hours after the completion of the isolation and is firm to the system and operating at minimum load in no more than 8 hours after the completion of the isolation.

 4. A maximum of two (2) Consolidated Edison System Operations or Engineering personnel will be allowed onsite to witness the test.
 ISO representatives may be onsite to witness the test.
-If an ISO representative is not onsite, a representative from Consolidated Edison and the plant owner will initiate calls to ISO operations personnel to signal the start time, completion time and outcome of the test.
+If an ISO representative is not onsite, a representative from Consolidated Edison and the Generator will initiate calls to ISO operations personnel to signal the start time, completion time and outcome of the test.

-5. Upon successful completion of the test, Consolidated Edison shall SRE the unit until midnight of the test day or until the unit’s reference minimum run time has elapsed, whichever is earlier.
+5. Upon successful completion of the Black Start Capability Test, Consolidated Edison shall SRE the unit until midnight of the test day or until the unit’s reference minimum run time has elapsed, whichever is earlier.

-6. Upon successful completion of the test, the generator owner shall submit a certification form, in the form provided in Appendix II to this Rate Schedule, to the ISO and Consolidated Edison.
+6. Upon completion of the test, the Generator shall submit a certification form to the ISO – in the form provided in Appendix III to this Rate Schedule – indicating whether its unit successfully completed its annual Black Start Capability Test.

-7. Consistent with past practice, plant owners will continue monthly tests of standby diesel generators; black start gas turbines and UPS/battery back up systems.
-If any of these critical systems are found to be non-operational or otherwise unavailable, the plant owner will notify Consolidated Edison and the ISO within 36 hours and provide a schedule for their repair and return to service.
+7. Consistent with past practice, Generators will continue monthly tests of standby diesel generators; black start gas turbines and UPS/battery back up systems.
+If any of these critical systems are found to be non-operational or otherwise unavailable, the Generator will notify Consolidated Edison and the ISO within 36 hours and provide a schedule for their repair and return to service.